lovecrafts/awsadvent/index.md

 ## Monitoring

-### Nginx / Webapp

-The Nginx metrics or downsteam app metrics should be monitored as normal and should be un-affected awsjstauth

-The authentication sidecar app generate statsd metrics published to the local statsd collector prefixed with `awsjwtauth`
+Apart from normal nginx monitoring, the authentication sidecar app generates statsd metrics published to the local statsd collector prefixed with `awsjwtauth`

 This includes counts of error conditions and success methods, app restarts etc.